Learn more about each topic by clicking on the title name.

 - Managed care programs may provide an opportunity for improved care management and care coordination.

 Close to half of federal and state Medicaid spending in fiscal year 2016 (over $258 billion) was on managed care.
 The proportion continues to grow each year.
 As of 2015, 80 percent of Medicaid beneficiaries were enrolled in some form of managed care, up from about 56 percent in 2000.
 MACPAC annually compiles updated information on managed care spending and enrollment.

 Perhaps the most widely discussed change that the Patient Protection and Affordable Care Act (ACA, P.L.
 111-148, as amended) made to Medicaid was expanding eligibility to adults with incomes up to 138 percent of the federal poverty level (FPL).
-Originally a requirement, the Supreme Court ruling in June 2012 effectively made the Medicaid expansion an option, and to date, more than half of states have opted to expand.
+Originally a requirement, the June 2012 Supreme Court ruling in National Federation of Independent Business v.
+Sebelius effectively made the Medicaid expansion an option, and to date, more than half of states have opted to expand.
 The ACA also made a number of other significant Medicaid changes, such as preventing states from reducing children’s Medicaid eligibility until FY 2019; setting a uniform standard for children’s eligibility at 138 percent FPL; streamlining eligibility, enrollment, and renewal processes; and updating payments to safety-net hospitals.

 Medicaid interacts with other payers when Medicaid beneficiaries have other sources that are legally liable for payment of their medical costs.
 These may include private insurance, Medicare, other public programs such as the Ryan White program, workers’ compensation, and amounts received for injuries in liability cases.
 The program also interacts with CHIP when states provide Medicaid coverage to beneficiaries using CHIP funds.